andreasthoelke/dotfiles/.vim/notes/notes29-09.md

   command history q: trigger quit in plugin buffers

+  show g:auto_save in status bar

-  how to stop autosave in magit? cd in the underlying shell
+  cd in the underlying shell
   -------------------